 Do you need a small business loan?

-How do you know if you need a small business loan?
+How do you figure out if a small business loan is right for you?
 The first step is to assess your expected costs.
 How much money will you need to set up the business (from registering your business to hiring employees to renting a retail space)?
 The average small business owner needs about $10,000 to get started, but that can vary widely from one industry to the next.

 Write down each cost and add them all up.
 Once you have an idea of your initial startup costs, consider how long it will take for you to break even and turn a profit.
 You’ll need enough cash to cover regular operating costs (like website hosting, purchasing inventory, and payment processing fees) during this time, so add that amount into your total startup costs.